fluid-project/nexus-gsheets/README.md

   - connecting spreadsheets to visualizations (in some improved ways???)

 ## what should be tested
- - creation of grades and showing that the models contain the expected results
+ - component models contain the expected results after creation
+ - API calls to all endpoints are correctly formatted
+ - repeated reads work after changes in the 'remote' data?
+ - model edits causes API writes
+ - component creation does not cause API writes
+ - writes transmit between two sheet objects with the same remote sheet
+ - data written to a remote sheet then read again is identical